ucsb-cs148-f21/project-t07-musictaste/team/retrospectives/RETRO_02.md

 **Retro Template:**

 _start_:
+- research ideas BEFORE meeting, not an efficient use of time to flesh out fledgling ideas DURING meeting times
+- pairworking (frontend and backend pairs)

 _stop_:

 _continue_:
-- meeting up in person to work on the project together
+- meeting up in person to work on the project together -> designate a weekly meeting, Mondays beginning next week